jasonumiker/kubernetes-training/README.md

 Ingress will *eventually* go away and be replaced by Gateway - but I included it because it has been around for years and is still in use in many environments.

 The main reason it's being replaced is that the Ingress API standard/schema didn't include enough of the common options that people need to control around a Layer 7 load balancer.
 The solution they all went with is to use annotations for most of this (to break out of 'the standard' and flip the missing options they need for just their ingress controller).
 But then every Ingress controller opted for different annotations - so you can't take an Ingress document written for one controller/cloud and use it on another without changing it quite a bit.
-And some opted for exposing some settings in other external CRDs like the Middleware you saw above from traefik.
+And some opted for exposing some settings in other external CRDs like the Middleware you saw above from Traefik.

 For example, look at all the [annotations for AWS ALB](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/ingress/annotations/).
 And how much they differ from the also common [nginx ones](https://doc.traefik.io/traefik/reference/install-configuration/providers/kubernetes/kubernetes-ingress-nginx/).